 NOTE 3 : The network may need to track the device e.g. due to the need to track a stolen UE.
 The UE behavior and configuration from the network when tracking is needed is FFS.

+NOTE Y: It is FFS how long response time from an application server can be supported when a UE is in MO only mode e.g. how can the UE be reachable for a longer period after sending a request to an application server.

 Interim agreements for Mobility Management Parameters and their usage:

 1. Table 8.3-1 shows a guidance on what Mobility Management parameters are to be specified, how they are determined, used and by which entity.